 Ethical principles in nursing: Justice

-Justice is considered as a composite ethical principle because it entails impartiality, equality, and fairness.
+Justice is considered a composite ethical principle because it entails impartiality, equality, and fairness.
 In short, it’s the obligation to stay fair to every patient.

 The exact concept of justice becomes clear when you understand its two categories: distributive and social justice.